slyubomirsky/sumo-ilp/README.md

 After only about 14 seconds, the solver concluded that the linear reduction was infeasible, so day 11 seems to be the earliest that the championship can be secured outright.

-We can use similar reasoning to the above: Suppose some wrestler `C` has the championship mathematically secure, not permitting ties, on day 10.
+We can use similar reasoning to the above: Suppose some wrestler $C$ has the championship mathematically secure, not permitting ties, on day 10.
-Then `C` has at most 10 wins.
+Then $C$ has at most 10 wins.
 Up to day 10, there have been 210 bouts and so 210 total wins, of which 200 have been given to other wrestlers.
-On average, wrestlers other than `C` have 4.9 wins, meaning at least one (let's call him `W`) has at least 5 wins.
+On average, wrestlers other than $C$ have 4.9 wins, meaning at least one (let's call him $W$) has at least 5 wins.
-If `C` loses all 5 of his remaining bouts and `W` wins all 5, then `C` and `W` are tied at 10 wins, contradicting the premise.
+If $C$ loses all 5 of his remaining bouts and $W$ wins all 5, then $C$ and $W$ are tied at 10 wins, contradicting the premise.